Pigeonhole protocol specification

 Sharding and replica selection

-deterministically from the Box ID using the Shard2 consistent-hash
+deterministically from the box ID using the Shard2 consistent-hash algorithm, as

 for each online replica r with identity key k_r: